anag0/domini-doc/docs/plugins.md

          * Do your stuff here
          */

-        // To perserve chaining always return this return this;
+        // To perserve chaining return this
+        return this;
     };
 }(DoMini));